tw-haiven/haiven/cli/README.md

 - PATH_TO_PARENT_DIR being the path to the knowledge pack root directory.

 ### Index all files in the source directory
+This will convert the files you want to rely on into embeddings and store them in the knowledge package directory.
 ```console
 $ teamai-cli index-all-files <SOURCE_DIR>  --description <DESCRIPTION> --embedding-model <EMBEDDING_MODEL> --output-dir <PATH_TO_PARENT_DIR>/<DOMAIN_NAME>/embeddings
 ```